f4l1ing/synk/README.md

-# synk
+#**synk**

-This is a real time code synchronisation script for collaborative coding.
+#####A real time code editing synchronisation script for collaborative coding.

+Upon download.
+Run in terminal:
+>$python3 synk.py -s

+Enter your project information and a config file will be generated.